Garcia-Gabrielli/curso-logica/README.md

 # curso-logica
-Projetos do curso de programação, feito no Alura.
+Projetos do curso de lógica, feito no Alura.